Arare Pattern Edo Glass Round Plate

 Side Plates

 Bring a feeling of quality to your table with our collection of Japanese side plates, expertly crafted by artisans from all across Japan.
-A key element of an authentic Japanese table setting, our selection of small plates is curated to fit any aesthetic, from cute and bright to classic and refined.
-These dishes show off appetizers, snacks, breads, sweets, and side dishes like tofu, salad, or even slices of fish with ease and style.
+A key element of an authentic Japanese table setting, the small plates in our selection are curated to fit any aesthetic, from cute and bright to classic and refined.
+These dishes showcase appetizers, snacks, breads, sweets, and side dishes like tofu, salad, or even slices of fish with ease and style.

 This category features plates with diameters ranging from 13–20.9 cm (5.1–8.2 in).